-The context menu that opens when you right-click anywhere in a Design window pane provides a series of commands that facilitate the editing and changing the layout of a SchemaAgent design.
+When you right-click anywhere in the Design window, the context menu provides a series of commands that facilitate the editing and changing the layout of a SchemaAgent design.
 The content of the menu changes dynamically depending on where you right-click in the Design window:

 •Design window background

 •File box or section caption (the content also changes depending on the file type)